giuliatasca103/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performed analysis on several thousand crowdfuniding projects to uncover trends with visualizations and statistical computations.
+Performed analysis on several thousand crowdfunding projects to uncover trends with visualizations and statistical computations.

 ![ParentCategoryOutcomes](/Desktop/bootcamp/Crowd_Funding_Analysis/ParentCategoryOutcomes.svg)